hpcc-group/hpcc-group.github.io/results.md

 Experiment settings and metrics are mostly the same as those in the HPCC paper, except that η=99% and maxStage=0, which are the best setting for HPCC.
 Details are [here](#settings).

-We also aim to answer the questions about HPCC under extremely high network load.
+We also aim to answer questions about HPCC under extremely high network load.
 HPCC performs very well with the correct setting.
 Please see [here](#stress-testing-70).

 ## Under normal network load (30%)
 We first evaluate under the normal network load, which is around 30% [[Microsoft](https://conferences.sigcomm.org/sigcomm/2017/files/program-kbnets/keynote-2.pdf), [Facebook](https://conferences.sigcomm.org/sigcomm/2015/pdf/papers/p123.pdf)].